Introduction: Silhouette Chess Set.

 So, I decided to use a simplified silhouette of the pieces, but rather than "black" and "white", I went with "filled" and "outline", and gave the filled pieces the same inner-line as I used to hollow out the "outline" pieces.

-The board is as simple as I could without resorting to engraving - drawing lines to darken squares is a lot faster than engraving the entire square.
+The board is as simple as I could without resorting to engraving - drawing lines to darken squares is a lot faster than engraving the entire square (and, it turns out, cheaper!).

 The plywood I cut the set from is only 3mm thick - not so stable on one edge.